uvaai/ml2/50 Module 5/10 Convolutional Neural Networks/content.md

 ## Convolutional Filters

-Next up, we'll take a look at some videos from Mike Pound from the Computerphile channel, which go into a little more details on how convolutions are use in image processing, what the common types of filters are and how these filters are used to build a CNN.
+Next up, we'll take a look at some videos from Mike Pound from the Computerphile channel, which go into a little more detail on how convolutions are used in image processing, what the common types of filters are and how these filters are used to build a CNN.

 ### How Blurs & Filters Work